awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 [![AWS Videos](http://img.youtube.com/vi/MK4ZoCs-muo/0.jpg)](http://www.youtube.com/watch?v=MK4ZoCs-muo)

-View more AWS videos on the [Amazon Web Services YouTube Channel](https://www.youtube.com/user/AmazonWebServices)\.
+View more Amazon Web Services videos on the [Amazon Web Services YouTube Channel](https://www.youtube.com/user/AmazonWebServices)\.

 **Systems Manager supported AWS Regions**
 Systems Manager is available in the AWS Regions listed in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
-Before starting your Systems Manager configuration process, we recommend that you ensure the service is available in each of the AWS Regions you want to use it in\.
+Before starting your Systems Manager configuration process, we recommend that you verify the service is available in each of the AWS Regions you want to use it in\.
 For on\-premises servers and VMs in your hybrid environment, we recommend that you choose the Region closest to your data center or computing environment\.

 **Systems Manager pricing**